 Regardless of the uncertainty, the comparison between the cases with and without off-fault damage shows the effect of coseismic off-fault damage on the rupture velocity and the supershear transition.
-The rupture transitions to supershear for both cases with S = 0.7, though the rate of increase in rupture velocity is lower for the case with damage.
-However, the supershear transition is suppressed due to the coseismic off-fault damage with S = 1.0.
-Further parametric study would narrow down the criteria of supershear transition and evaluate the change in supershear transition length.
+The rupture transitions to supershear for both cases with S=0.7, whereas the rate of increase in rupture velocity is lower for the case with the off-fault damage.
+However, the supershear transition is suppressed due to the coseismic off-fault damage with S=1.0.
+Further parametric study would narrow down the criteria of supershear transition and would proved supershear transition length.

-5 High-frequency radiation in the near-field
+5 High-frequency radiation in near-field

-The origin of high-frequency radiation has been studied over decades (e.g. Madariaga, 1977; Hanks and McGuire, 1981; Hanks, 1982; Dunham et al., 2011b; Castro and Ben-Zion, 2013; Passelègue et al., 2016; Marty et al., 2018).
+The origin of high-frequency radiation has been studied over decades (e.g. Madariaga, 1977; Hanks and McGuire, 1981; Hanks, 1982; Ohnaka et al., 1987; Dunham et al., 2011b; Castro and Ben-Zion, 2013; Passelègue et al., 2016; Marty et al., 2019).
 There are multiple factors that effect the high-frequency radiation, such as sudden nucleation and arrest of rupture, complex fault geometry, roughness of the fault surface and the nonlinear response in subsurface sedimentary rock.
 In this study, we propose that the coseismic off-fault damage is also a candidate which effects the high-frequency radiation.
-Since the intricate fracture network is dynamically formed during the rupture propagation, the radiated wave field in near-field is significantly perturbed by the additional radiation from the secondary fractures as well as the oscillation of the slip velocity on the main fault.
+When the secondary fracture is activated in the off-fault medium, it behaves as a secondary source to radiate waves, which contributes to the enhancement of high-frequency components in the near-field ground motion.
+The off-fault fracture network also causes the scattering wave due to the structural heterogeneities.

-Figure 11a shows the waveforms of the fault-normal acceleration at $x = 12.4R_0$, 2km depth with S = 1.0.
+Figure 11a shows the waveforms of the fault-normal acceleration at $x=12.4R_0$ , 2km depth with S=1.0.
 The amplitude is compressed to highlight the signals arising from the coseismic off-fault damage.
-The theoretical P and S wave arrival time and the rupture arrival time at $x = 12.4R_0$ are indicated in Figure 11a.
+The theoretical P and S wave arrival time and the rupture arrival time at $x=12.4R_0$ are indicated in Figure 11a.
 After the P and S wave arrival, there is a well-aligned signal around 6s, which is caused by the stress perturbation around the rupture front.
-Then there is significant spikes in near-field ground acceleration, which is the signal from the secondary fracturing.
-These spikes are observed up to $2R_0$ from the fault, which corresponds to the damage zone width.
-Figure 11b shows the spectrogram of the near-field ground acceleration $(y/R_0 = -0.5)$.
-The spikes are observed at t = 8.7s and 9.9s even after the passage of rupture on the main fault due to the secondary fracturing activated by the internal feedback of offfault fracture network.
+Significant high-frequency spikes then arise after the main rupture arrival, which are caused by the secondary off-fault fracturing, instead of the regular near-field radiation from the main rupture.
+These spikes are observed up to $2R_0$ from the fault, corresponding to the damage zone width at this rupture length.
+Figure 11b shows the spectrogram of the near-field ground acceleration ( $y=-0.5R_0$ ).
+The spikes are observed at t = 8.7s and 9.9s even after the passage of rupture on the main fault due to the secondary fracturing activated by the internal feedback of off-fault fracture network.